LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 # Hardware Acceleration in Termux
+> [!WARNING]
+> Work In Progress.
 I would like to include here all the info I got while I'm still researching the topic.

 ## 1. Install packages
 You need to install the following packages in Termux: